Royal Canadian Marine Search and Rescue: History

-In 1978, the Canadian Coast Guard (at the time under the federal Minister of the Department of Transport) established the Canadian Marine Rescue Auxiliary (CMRA) across Canada in order to involve volunteers in a structured way to provide marine rescue assistance and rescue prevention education.
-This national auxiliary program provided funding for volunteer operations, such as reimbursement of fuel costs and insurance coverage, when volunteer boats and crews were formally tasked to respond to marine incidents by the Victoria (Joint) Rescue Co-ordination Centre (JRCC) of the Department of National Defence (DND).
-Guidance in volunteer training and provision of some specialized rescue and life saving equipment were also provided under this program.
-The CMRA underwent a name change to Canadian Coast Guard Auxiliary in 1997.
-In the Pacific Region of the federal Department of Fisheries and Oceans, under which the Canadian Coast Guard (Special Operating) Agency now falls, the CCGA-Pacific underwent a rebranding doing business under the name Royal Canadian Marine Search and Rescue or RCMSAR, effective May 2012.
-The Royal Canadian Marine Search and Rescue Inc., became the legal name of the organization in 2017.

 Volunteers have been an integral part of marine rescue response services along the British Columbia coast for more than 100 years, initially as part of the Canadian Life Saving Service (CLSS).
 The Canadian Coast Guard was formally established in 1962 and shortly thereafter engaged volunteers called Volunteer Search Masters (who operated suitable boats equipped with VHF radio communication) and Volunteer Marine Rescue Agents (who were local coastal contacts for Coast Guard Rescue Officers and who established "posts" in coastal communities for providing information and communications related to search and rescue incidents in the nearby waters).

+In 1978, the Canadian Coast Guard established the Canadian Marine Rescue Auxiliary across Canada in order to involve volunteers in marine rescue assistance and rescue prevention education.
+This national auxiliary program provided funding for volunteer operations such as reimbursement of fuel costs and insurance coverage, when volunteer boats and crews were formally tasked to respond to marine incidents by the Victoria (Joint) Rescue Co-ordination Centre (JRCC) of the Department of National Defence (DND).

+In 1997, the Canadian Marine Rescue Auxiliary underwent a name change to become the Canadian Coast Guard Auxiliary.
+In May 2012, the Canadian Coast Guard Auxiliary - Pacific Region rebranded under the name Royal Canadian Marine Search and Rescue or RCMSAR.
+The Royal Canadian Marine Search and Rescue Inc., became the legal name of the organization in 2017.

 Operations

-About 1,000 volunteers operate more than 30 rescue stations on the west coast and in the British Columbia interior in support of federal marine search and rescue and provincial emergency management mandates.
-Collectively they respond to an average of about 800 missions per year, or about a third of all marine emergencies in B.C.
-A small paid staff at the RCMSAR Headquarters and Training Centre near Victoria supports operations, training and volunteer members.
-RCMSAR receives funding for missions and on-water training from the Canadian Coast Guard through a Contribution Agreement in support of the Coast Guard's marine search and rescue mandate.
-Funding is provided by the Province of British Columbia through Community Gaming Grants for vessels and equipment.
-RCMSAR also welcomes corporate and private donations.
+More than 950 volunteers operate 31 rescue stations on the west coast of British Columbia and in the inland waters of the Shuswap in BC's interior.
+Collectively they respond to an average of 450 - 500 missions per year, or about a third of all marine emergencies in B.C.
+A small paid staff at the RCMSAR Headquarters and Training Centre in East Sooke near Victoria supports operations, training and volunteer members.
+The training centre features a classroom, marine simulator, and student housing.

+RCMSAR is reimbursed for missions and on-water training from the Canadian Coast Guard through a Contribution Agreement in support of the Coast Guard's marine search and rescue mandate.
+Funding is also provided by the Province of British Columbia through Community Gaming Grants for vessels and equipment.
+RCMSAR also depends on donations from individuals, corporations, and community and private foundations.

 In 2017, RCMSAR signed a memorandum of understanding with the Province of British Columbia to allow local authorities and provincial agencies to request assistance from RCMSAR directly in times of emergency specifically related to their jurisdictions.
 Marine search and rescue in federal waters remains RCMSAR's core operation and primary support function.
 In 2017, RCMSAR also signed a memorandum of understanding establishing a relationship with the 4th Canadian Ranger Patrol Group for the purpose of training and operational collaboration.